danielbush/WithTest/README.md

 ---------
 * Unitjs has undergone a complete rewrite and simplification around 9-Feb-2013.
 * Use old tag v0.6.0 for the old version.
-* The rewrite still needs a printer and still needs testing.
+* The rewrite still needs needs testing and refining.

 Why?
 ----